Over 600 people packed in a US Air Force plane leaving Afghanistan amid siege, reports say

 Published

-As people in Kabul flocked to the airport in hopes of leaving Afghanistan, hundreds made their way into a U.S. Air Force plane going to Qatar.
+As people in Kabul flocked to the airport in hopes of leaving Afghanistan, hundreds made their way into a U.S. Air Force plan going to Qatar.

 Published

-As people in Kabul flocked to the airport in hopes of leaving Afghanistan, hundreds made their way into a U.S. Air Force plane going to Qatar.
+As people in Kabul flocked to the airport in hopes of leaving Afghanistan, hundreds made their way into a U.S. Air Force plan going to Qatar.

-Images of an overcrowded C17 globemaster plane were shared widely on the internet in the backdrop of the Taliban's takeover of..

 The U.N.
 Security Council on Monday called for talks to create a new government in Afghanistan and an end to fighting and abuse..